tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/API文档/简介_intl_en.md

-REST API is an HTTP management API provided to the App backend by TPNS push for the remote call of push services by developers.
+RESTful APIs are HTTP management APIs that provide the application backend with a management entry at the backend for you to remotely call the push service.

-REST API supports HTTP and HTTPS protocols.
-For the sake of security, it is recommended that the HTTPS protocol be used.
+RESTful APIs support both HTTP and HTTPS protocols.
+For the sake of security, the HTTPS protocol is recommended.

 ## Prerequisites
-If the REST API needs to be called, make sure that the application has been created in the TPNS push console.
-For details, refer to [Creating Products and Applications](https://intl.cloud.tencent.com/document/product/1024/32603).
+Before you call a RESTful API, make sure that you have created the application in the TPNS Console.
+For more information, please see [Creating Products and Applications](https://intl.cloud.tencent.com/document/product/1024/32603).